devalot/git/content/workflow/stashing.md

 The fastest way to save your work in progress and restore the three trees to `HEAD`:

-    $ git stash push --all
+    $ git stash

 This will leave you with a clean index and working directory.

-(Note: You can use the `--message` option to name the new stash object.)
+(Note: You can use the `--message` option to name the new stash object.
+You can also use the `--all` option to capture ignored files.)

 ### Listing and Recovering Stashes ###